 - 59% of unmarried mothers have no life insurance

-The countless hours you spend providing for your children are worth more than one can imagine.
+For stay-at-home moms who may not provide a physical paycheck, the countless hours you spend providing for your children are worth more than one can imagine.
 If your family lost you, it would be a great emotional and financial tragedy.
-Life insurance would mean the father could afford child care, extra help if needed, and be able to continue to pay the mortgage so you would not have to uproot your children.
+Life insurance would mean the surviving parent could afford child care, extra help if needed, and be able to continue to pay the mortgage so you would not have to uproot your children.

 2) You’re a new bride